 - Happens in Yu-Gi-Oh!.
 Yugi likes Anzu, who, in turn, has fallen for the ancient pharaoh who shares his body.

-- The titular character of Nurarihyon No Mago is in such a situation.
+- In Nura: Rise of the Yokai Clan, the titular character is in such a situation.
 His night side is a lot more popular than his day side, and his Muggle friends don't know it is the same person.

 - In Dengeki Daisy, Teru has strong feelings for Daisy, her faceless protector she only has contact through email, and falls in love with Kurosaki, who she secretly wishes were Daisy.
 Luckily, he is.

-- Superman has the classic version of this.
-While it's varied over the years, the traditional triangle is Clark loves Lois, while Lois loves Superman and won't see Clark as more than a Co-Worker/Rival.
-As of the last decade or so, they've finally gotten over this in the comics.
-The DCAU played it straight.
+- The classic version of this.
+While it's varied over the years, the traditional triangle is Clark loves Lois Lane, while Lois loves Superman and won't see Clark as anything more than a friendly rival at the Daily Planet.
+This ended within the last decade or so, with the duo finally getting married and had a kid.
+Lois & Clark similarly has the two start a relationship and get married as well, while most other adaptations (such as the DC Animated Universe) play this straight throughout their runs.

 - A set of 1960s Jimmy Olsen stories features a two-person love quadrangle.
 Briefly, Jimmy and his girlfriend Lucy Lane cheat on each other with each other in disguise.
 A longer summary can be found here.